laravel/docs/middleware.md

 ### *Before* vs *after* middleware

-Whether a middleware runs *before* or *after* a request has been processed depends on how performs its action:
+Whether a middleware runs *before* or *after* a request has been processed depends on how it performs its action:

 	<?php namespace App\Http\Middleware;